These vegetarian-friendly mushrooms are a perfect start to any meal!

 - 1 tablespoon olive oil

-- 12 baby Bella mushrooms (clean by rubbing with damp cloth, don't rinse)
+- 12 baby bella mushrooms clean by rubbing with a damp cloth, don't rinse

-- 1/4 cup finely diced sun-dried tomatoes, packaged in olive oil
+- 1/4 cup sun-dried tomatoes finely diced, packed in olive oil

 - 1/4 cup parmesan cheese